ucan-wg/spec/README.md

 ### 4.2.2 `prf` Actions

-The `prf` scheme MUST accpt the following action: `ucan/DELEGATE`.
+The `prf` scheme MUST accept the following action: `ucan/DELEGATE`.
 This re-delegates all of the capabilities in the selected witness(es).

 # 5. Validation